zrebec/ZTMWebDeveloper/README.md

 ### How we can speed loading web site from far server

 - General is minimize the code (like ```.min.css``` versions)
-- Hosting the separate scripts on nearer server (like css, javascript or some parts of web pages)
+- Hosting the separate scripts on nearby server (like css, javascript or some parts of web pages)
 - Custom mirroring (expensive)
 - Using service like cloudflare
-- Using modern HTML elements like ```<picture>``` for smaller images on smaller devices (usually more than 80% daily internet users using a smartphone for browsing)
+- Using modern HTML elements like ```<picture>``` for smaller images on small devices (usually more than 80% daily internet users using a smartphone for internet browsing)

 ### Epilogue